 The error in ISO/IEC 24772-1 subclause 6.18.3 that the planned reader misspells the name of the store is possible but highly unlikely in Ada since the language specifies that all objects shall be declared and typed, and the existence of two objects with almost identical names and compatible types (for assignment) in the same scope would be readily detectable.

-6.18.2 Guidance to Language Users
+6.18.2 Avoidance mechanisms for Language Users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.18.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.18.5 of ISO/IEC 24772-1;

-Use Ada compilers that detect and generate compiler warnings for dead stores.
+Use Ada compilers that detect and generate compiler warnings for dead stores;

 Use static analysis tools to detect such problems.